-THE CHAIR EXERCISE: Winning Back the Trust of Your Parrots
+THE CHAIR EXERCISE: Winning The Trust or Winning Back the Trust of Your Parrots

 A CONCEPT FROM MY NURTURING GUIDANCE THEORIES

 This Really Works but YOU Have to Read and Follow the Entire Process

 For several years, I have written about a highly successful way to win the trust of a newly untame, aggressive, or fearful parrot.
 This method also works with parrots who have become fear biters and to win the trust of adopted parrot new to your home.
 While biting may seem to be aggression, a great deal of biting starts because a parrot becomes threatened and afraid.
 People do not want to stop interacting with their parrots but it can be very threatening for both the caregiver and the bird if people try to force a parrot out of his cage.
 Approaching a fearful parrot too directly will escalate the fear and can turn it into aggression.
 We always have to remember that parrots are prey animals and that part of there instinctive behavior has not changed.